 5. All of a sudden, fingers of a man’s hand came forth and began writing opposite the lampstand on the plaster of the wall of the King’s palace, and the King saw the part of the hand that was writing.

 6. Then the King’s countenance changed, and his thoughts so terrified him that the joints of his loin were loosed and his knees began knocking together.

 7. The King cried aloud for the astrologers, the Chaldeans, and the soothsayers to be brought in.
-The King answered and said to the wise men of Babylon, “Whosoever reads this writing and tells me its interpretation will be clothed in purple with a chain of gold around his neck, and he shall rule as third in the kingdom.”
+And the King answered and said to the wise men of Babylon, “Whosoever reads this writing and tells me its interpretation will be clothed in purple with a chain of gold around his neck, and he shall rule as third in the kingdom.”

 9. Then Belshazzar the King became very alarmed, and his countenance changed even more, and his nobles were dumbfounded.

 10. Because of the words of the King and his nobles, the queen came into the banquet house.
 The queen answered and said, “O King, live forever!
 Do not let your thoughts alarm you, nor your countenance be changed.

 11.There is a man in your kingdom in whom is the spirit of the holy gods, and in the days of your father, light, and understanding, and wisdom like wisdom of the gods was found in him.
 And your father, the King Nebuchadnezzar, even your father, the King, appointed him master of the magicians, astrologers, Chaldeans, and soothsayers